 The children will also be exploring how to produce a poster ( digital publishing), create and create and present a powerpoint.

 This Spring term the children will continue to learn common French phrases and continuously revise the basics from last term.
-They will learn the main parts of the body, colours and the names of different items of clothes as well as continuing to learn numbers to help us count up to 50.
+They will learn actions, like jump, run, touch, colours, days of the week as well as continuing to learn numbers to help us count up to 50.
 The main focus will be on speaking the language, through songs, rhymes, role play and games.
 We will also practice throughout the schoolday where appropriate, even taking the register in french.

-For DT the children's task is to design and make a toy or game using magnets and their knowledge of magnetism.
+For DT the children's task is to design and make a musical instrument, with which they can change the pitch of the notes.

 They will also be challenged to create models of a mountain or mountain range.

 The children will continue to learn the recorder.

 P.E kit should be brought to school on a Monday and left in school for the half term.
 Children should have a white T-shirt, black shorts and suitable shoes.
 The children will be focusing on improving and developing their throwing and catching skills and their ability to move with the ball through a range of invasion games.
 They will play simple competitive games and apply the basic principles of attacking and defending.

 Water bottles should be brought to school on a Monday and taken home every night to be washed.
 Please note that juice is not permitted in school.

 Children who read at home five times a week will receive recognition for their efforts.
 Fluent readers do not always need to read aloud, but if they are reading independently please still sign the reading record and check from time to time to show that your child is reading accurately and understanding what they are reading.
 Strive for 5!

 Children receive a set of spellings each Thursday.
 Children will also be expected to learn their times tables and may be given additional pieces of classwork.
 Please check your child's reading folder regularly.
 Homework is due back in on a Wednesday.